Blurring the Edges: Release and promotion

 Blurring the Edges was first released on May 6, 1997 in the United States.
 Promotion for the album began in April 1997, where Brooks performed across the country at small venues to introduce herself to new audiences.
 The vice president of marketing at Capitol Records, Steve Rosenblatt, explained: "We're going to send [Brooks] around the country and set up little events where it'll just be Meredith and her music, where she can talk to people and talk about her songs, and then play her songs in a very intimate setting."
 To further promote the album, Brooks embarked on a month-long tour that commenced on August 3 in her hometown of Portland, Oregon.
 This tour included several stops at the Lilith Fair tour.
 A recorded performance of "Wash My Hands" was later included on the live album Lilith Fair: A Celebration of Women in Music (1998).
 In September 1997, Brooks opened for the MTV Video Music Awards through a webcast.
 This performance marked the first ever multi-camera webcast and was the first time MTV live streamed audio and video.
 In July 1997, Brooks paid promotional visits to the United Kingdom and Germany, with further performances throughout Europe in September.
 In 1998, Brooks was an opening act for the Rolling Stones on their Bridges to Babylon Tour.
-After playing two songs from her ten-song set, the crowd began to boo and thew bottles, batteries, and coins at her.
+After playing two songs from her ten-song set, the crowd began to boo and threw bottles, batteries, and coins at her.

+"Wash My Hands" was intended as the lead single from the album, before it was replaced with "Bitch".

 On January 20, 2023, an expanded edition of Blurring the Edges was released in celebration of the album's 25th anniversary.